Dirac operators on foliations: the Lichnerowicz inequality: Introduction

-\begin{rem} Theorem \ref{t0.2} maybe viewed as a non-existence result.
+\begin{rem} Corollary \ref{t14.1} maybe thought of as a non-existence result.
 For example, take any $8k+1$ dimensional closed spin manifold $M$ such that $\widehat{\mathcal A}(M)\neq 0$.
-Then by a result of Thurston \cite{T76}, there always exists a codimensional one foliation on $M$.
-However, by our result, there is no metric on the associated integrable subbundle of $TM$ with positive leafwise scalar curvature. \end{rem}
+Then by a result of Thurston \cite{T76}, there always exists a codimension one foliation on $M$.
+However, by our result, there is no metric on $TM$ verifying (\ref{14.0.2}). \end{rem}